bpaauwe/udi-davis-poly/README.md

 (c) 2020 Robert Paauwe
 MIT license.

 This node server is intended to support [Davis Weather Stations](http://www.davisinstruments.com/).
+This is for use with the WeatherLinkIP, the Serial/USB Data Logger with the WeatherLink Computer Software, or the Vantage Connect weather station solutions.
+[API documentation](https://www.weatherlink.com/static/docs/APIdocumentation.pdf).

 ## Installation